rtCamp/rtMedia/readme.txt

 == Upgrade Notice ==

 = 4.5.5 =
-rtMedia 4.5.5, with fixes of duplicate entries of `document and other` media, redirect attribute in uploader shortcode, posting activity updates with terms and conditions enabled and UI fixes.
+rtMedia 4.5.5, with fixes of redirect attribute in uploader shortcode, posting activity updates with terms and conditions enabled and UI fixes.

 == Sponsors ==